ClemensX/ShadedPath12/README.md

 **Latest Update:** Fixed Hands/Controller rendering: Some Oculus Platform SDK features require a complicated registration process.
 This prevented non-registered users from being able to download and render Avatar parts like hands or controllers.
 Fixed by using other API to request avatar specification without using Platform SDK.

+There are a number of new classes where I began work to rewrite object rendering.
+Goal is to have a better code structure and better performance.
+If you want to look at this experimental code see mass2.cpp and MeshObject.cpp.

 # General Info

 This framework is free to use for everybody!
 If you just run a precompiled example or copy the entire source code into your own project is